 A great many people living today have a fear of death and also of non-existence.
-As a result of this fear, many people want to prolong their lives as long as possible, including even after death, to live on for the rest of eternity in the divine company of the immortal creatures with which many humans have populated their vision of the perfect life.
+As a result of this fear, many people want to prolong their lives as long as possible, including even after death, to live on for the rest of eternity in the divine company of the immortal creatures with whom many humans have populated their vision of the perfect life.
 This common desire is only one example of our unwillingness to accept what we are, which is mortal, finite, fallible, and terrestrial creatures, instead believing ourselves, while fervently desiring, to be something that we are not, namely immortal, infallible, and heavenly creatures.

 As human populations have grown, and especially with modern communication methods that enable us to see all the many people that exist in different parts of the world, our strong, innate desire to imitate makes many of us simply want to remain alive, just like all the other people, such as the celebrities, we see on television, the Internet, in movies, newspapers, magazines, television programs, and other mediums of communication.
 This desire is also strengthened by the fact that few of us today observe people dying in real life, especially when we are children, the age when we are most impressionable.
 In other words, the fact that we don’t see people dying when we are children has a very strong tendency to strengthen our fear of death.
 According to the Law of Inhibition, people don’t want to do the things which they haven’t observed others doing; in this case, this means that they don’t want to die, since they personally have not observed others dying, in particular when they were children.
 Moreover, the fact that the death rate has decreased dramatically all over the world has transformed death from an ever-present and common, even banal, reality to a rare, uncommon, and terrifying tragedy.
 For many people, especially the young, death has been transformed into something that happens to other people, but not to them.
 Hence, these peculiar features of modern life have led to the belief that dying represents a sort of failure on our part, a belief that is especially prevalent among parents, who regard the death of their child as being due to their failure as parents, even if the child’s death wasn’t their fault.

 Human desires can be separated into three roughly distinct categories.
-There are the desires which could be called animal because they are also experienced by other animals.
+There are the desires that could be called animal because they are also experienced by other animals.
 These include hunger, thirst, self-preservation, and sexual desire.
 There is another large category of desires that are due to our social and imitative nature.
-These include the desire for material possessions which are not necessary for existence, since they do not enhance our chances of survival, and the desires for things such as family, friends, fame, honours, prestige, glory, intoxication, social status, and adulation.
+These include the desire for material possessions that are not necessary for existence, since they do not enhance our chances of survival, and the desires for things such as family, friends, fame, honours, prestige, glory, intoxication, social status, and adulation.
 And then there is the desire that is probably possessed only by human beings, namely, to be like God: immortal, infallible, omnipotent, immaterial, and unchanging.

-The Buddha made no distinction between these different kinds of desires, declaring that all desires are bad, and the ultimate goal of life is to cease desiring anything, including even the desire to live, thereby escaping from the eternal cycle of rebirth in which all living creatures are otherwise trapped forever.
+The Buddha made no distinction between these different kinds of desires, declaring that all desires are bad, and the ultimate goal of life is to cease desiring anything, including even the desire to live, thereby escaping from the continual cycle of rebirth in which all living creatures are otherwise trapped forever.

 In Dylan Thomas’s poem about death, “Do not go gentle into that good night,” he urges the reader four times in his brief poem to “Rage, rage against the dying of the light.”
 Thomas wrote the poem when he was still a relatively young man, and it expresses the sense of cosmic injustice that many people, in particular the young, feel at the thought that we marvelous, sentient creatures will eventually grow old and one day have to die.
 Such an immature and ultimately futile attitude towards death, since no amount of raging “against the dying of the light” will change in the slightest the fact that we will all die one day, illustrates two important facts: first, many of us are not content with and grateful for all the wonderful things that we have been given here on Earth, and second, we regard the Earth and earthly existence as imperfect – in no small part because we must die – and therefore unworthy of us.
 Both of these widespread beliefs partake in and reek of the Sin of Ingratitude.
 Although ingratitude is not counted among the Deadly Sins, it certainly could, and in my opinion should, be included in their number.